krjoha/ai-lab-setfit/README.md

 To select the GPU runtime follow these instructions:

 1. Open the Kaggle Notebook
-2. Click Settings -> Accelerator -> Choose GPU T4 or P100
+2. Click Settings -> Accelerator -> Choose GPU T4 (P100 will not work, it is older)

 ### Install SetFit